 The cracked blocks allow coolant to leak out causing the engine to overheat

 Honda did extend the warranty to 10 years from the original purchase date, but that has since expired.

 The engine blocks of some 8th generation Civics have been known to crack due to a casting problem during manufacturing.
 The cracked blocks allow coolant to seep out, resulting in overheating and eventually complete engine failure.

-Honda sent a warranty extension letter to owners in September of 2014 but that has since expired, leaving current owners with cracked blocks out-of-luck and asking for help.
+Honda sent a warranty extension letter to owners in September 2014 but that has since expired, leaving current owners with cracked blocks out-of-luck and asking for help.

 The engine block contains all the major components of the lower part of the motor.
 It's where the pistons move up and down and the crankshaft spins.